Anaquilla/Anaquilla/README.md

 - 👋 Hi, I’m @Anaquilla
 - 👀 I’m interested in programming, networks,telecommunications, hacking, etc.
-- 🌱 I’m currently in university
+- 🌱 I’m currently in university learning networks and telecommunications.
 - 💞️ I’m looking to collaborate on different projects to learn more (small projects or big it's ok for everything)
 - 📫 How to reach me : discord, slack, etc.
 - 😄 Pronouns: ...